stavros11/Review-Aspects-App/README.md

   * Pie chart with the sentiment of reviews from our aspect analysis.
   * Bar chart with category star ratings (1-5) as scraped from Trip Advisor.

+It is also possible to download the data presented in this page.
+This returns a `zip` file that contains a `pd.DataFrame` stored as `pkl` or `csv` and a `txt` with some hotel metadata.
+This `zip` can be uploaded in the main page to load the same hotel in a different computer.

 #### Reviews that contain an identified aspect

 ![reviewpage](https://github.com/stavros11/Review-Aspects-App/blob/45002dc995708404eef5726cf9b92d0bc29b7116/screenshots/reviewpage.png?raw=true)